 How to Access Binance Lite?

 Binance Lite is already inbuilt into the Binance App.
-If you’re not too sure if you’re already using Binance Lite as opposed to Pro mode, simply press onto the market tab within the app, and it’ll display the word “lite” at the top of the screen.
+If you’re not too sure if you’re already using Binance Lite as opposed to Pro mode, simply press on the market tab within the app, and it’ll display the word “lite” at the top of the screen.